 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
 Benefit is not covered when solely provided by an independent acupuncturist.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Ambulance Services \$0 copayment - 20% coins urance for each one-way Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility Medicare-covered ground \$0 copayment - 20% coins Medicare-covered air trip.
-You pay these amounts un urance for each one-way that can provide care only if they pocket maximum. in journatio out of for Non-emergency transportation.
+Ambulance Services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation \$0 copayment - 20% coinsurance for each one-way Medicare-covered ground trip. \$0 copayment - 20% coinsurance for each one-way Medicare-covered air trip.
+You pay these amounts until you reach the out-of- pocket maximum.
+Your provider may need to obtain prior authorization for Non-emergency transportation.